 CHIN& 123 Chinese III • 5 Cr.

-Further expands students' functional language ability in spoken and written Chinese.
-Students practice sounds and tones, vocabulary, and grammatical constructions.
-Students learn both traditional and simplified characters and practice using Chinese in authentic situations.
-Prerequisite: CHIN& 122 (prev CHIN 102) or permission of instructor.
+Further expands functional language ability in spoken and written Chinese.
+Students practice sounds and tones, vocabulary, and grammatical constructions and both traditional and both traditional and simplified characters and practice using Chinese in authentic situations.
+Continues understanding of Chinese culture.
+Prerequisite: CHIN& 122 or permission of instructor.

 After completing this class, students should be able to:

 - Identify time descriptive words.
 For instance, when asked to analyze day, month, year, dynasties and the like the will in a vocabulary quiz listing ten such action words, students will be able to translate eight of them correctly.

 - Write Chinese character equivalents of those time words.
 In a vocabulary test students will be able to correctly write eight out of ten of these characters.

 - Demonstrate an understanding of a short passage on an everyday topic and be able to summarize the main points of the passage with eighty per cent accuracy.
 For example, after listening to a passage on the art of China, they will recognize references to generally known artistic facts.

 - Demonstrate an understanding of a passage spoken by a classmate and summarize the main points of that talk.
 For example, they will be able to write about someone’s country, what their customs are like and what their holidays are like.